 Any business, including consulting services, is done for earning money.
 You earn when you spend less than you make.
 You earn when you are able to command your worth without diffidence.
 You earn by knowing the basics of finance management.

-You can get help on financial and legal matters, and you often may need such external help before you quote on a project or ask clients to sign contracts.
+You can get help on financial and legal matters, and you often may need such external help before you quote on a project or ask clients to sign consulting service agreements or contracts.
 But you also need your own basic knowledge of finance and legalities, without total dependence on outside help.

 It’s never too smart to be an ignoramus about financial and legal matters.
 If you want to cut costs, speak to two or three finance and legal experts before framing a quotation-cum-contract template, so you can then re-use it for every client.